-Information on this project will be presented at the following public meetings:
+Information on this project was presented at the following public open forum hearings:

-JANUARY 8, 2015 6:30-8:30 PM

-Mission High School

-41717 Palm Avenue

-Fremont, CA 94539

-JANUARY 13, 2015 6:30-8:30 PM
+JANUARY 8, 2015 6:30-8:30 PM JANUARY 13, 2015 6:30-8:30 PM

-Hearst Elementary School
+Mission High School Hearst Elementary School

-5301 Case Avenue
+41717 Palm Avenue 5301 Case Avenue

-Pleasanton, CA 94566
+Fremont, CA 94539 Pleasanton, CA 94566

-The intent of the public meeting is to solicit comments and receive input from the public and agencies on the environmental analyses and conclusions presented in the draft Environmental Impact Report (EIR)/Environmental Assessment (EA) document.
-Comments will be taken into consideration for preparation of the final draft EIR/EA document.
+The intent of the public meetings was to solicit comments and receive input from the public and agencies on the environmental analyses and conclusions presented in the draft EIR/ EA document, including the noise study report.
+Two public open forum hearings were held in order to serve the geographic extent of the project; both meetings presented the same information.